boc-tothefuture/openhab-jruby/docs/usage/misc/time.md

 Coarse types (like {LocalDate}, {Month}, {MonthDay}) will also work correctly when checking against a more specific type.

-To easily parse strings into date-time ranges, use the {between between}
+To easily parse strings into date-time ranges, use the {between}
 helper.

 ### Examples